Dominik Sváček

-Dominik Sváček (born 24 February 1997) is a Czech footballer who plays as a goalkeeper for MFK Tatran Liptovský Mikuláš, on loan from Viktoria Plzeň.
+Dominik Sváček (born 24 February 1997) is a Czech footballer who plays as a goalkeeper for Zbrojovka Brno.

 Club career

 Viktoria Plzeň

 He played his first match for FC Viktoria Plzeň on 27 May 2017 against FC Vysočina Jihlava.
 He played last 27 minutes when he came on the pitch for injured Petr Bolek.

 Since then he played mainly for reserve team in Bohemian Football League.

+On 20 February 2024, Viktoria Plzeň loaned Sváček to Zbrojovka Brno on a half-year loan deal with option to make transfer permanent.

 International career

 He had played international football at under-16, 17, 18, 19 and 20 level for Czech Republic U16, Czech Republic U17, Czech Republic U18, Czech Republic U19 and Czech Republic U20.
 He played in 14 matches in national teams.